 - Every 3 months e-mails were also sent to 163 organizations in the US that support first responders asking them to report what they know.

-- Attendance at national and regional law enforcement conferences as guests and speakers also promoted our data collection.
+- Attendance at national and regional law enforcement conferences as guests and speakers also promote our data collection.

-- Our data is a raw number of confirmed suicides, there are no assumptions made.
+- Our data is a raw number of suicides, there are no assumptions made.

 - Some information remains “unknown” as the families are only willing to provide basic information, we have been asked not to contact the family for follow up or, there is no contact information listed when the information is only partially submitted.

-When we began data collection in 2016, we would receive notification of the suicides weeks, and sometimes months, afterward.
-As of February 9, 2019, 90% of the suicides we receive are within hours of the deaths.
+- When we began data collection in 2016, we would receive notification of the suicide weeks, and sometimes months, afterward.
+As of July 1, 2019, 80% of the suicides we receive are within hours of the deaths.

 Data collection points are as follows and can be seen on our form: